-Pressure builds on Hong Kong leader with democracy activist set to leave jail
+Pressure builds on Hong Kong leader as democracy activist vows to join protests

 Some demonstrators cleared rubbish left after the vast, but peaceful, march while others sang ‘Hallelujah’, a gospel song that has become a feature of the protests against Lam.

 The headquarters will stay closed on Monday, the government said.
-A smattering of uniformed police stood by without riot equipment, in a contrast to the recent violent skirmishes between police and protesters.
+Standing by were a smattering of uniformed police without riot gear, in contrast to their appearance during recent skirmishes with protesters.

-The movement against Lam is widely expected to get a boost on Monday morning, when one of the government’s most strident critics, activist Joshua Wong, is set to be freed from jail.

-Wong, 22, and his pro-democracy Demosisto group played a key role in the “Occupy” protests that galvanised the city in 2014.

-Reporting by Marius Zaharia, John Ruwitch, Farah Master and Greg Torode; Editing by Clarence Fernandez
+Reporting by Marius Zaharia, John Ruwitch, Clare Jim, Farah Master, Vimvam Tong, Greg Torode and Anne Marie Roantree; Editing by Clarence Fernandez